FeedFoodie/feedfoodie.github.io/SIMB/characters.md

 - Title: Bandit King
 - Martial Arts: Eighteen Strikes of the Viridian Forest
 - The Bandit King of the Viridian Forest (think Robin Hood and his Merry Men).
 A giant of a man who unified the 72 Bandit Strongholds into the largest Viridian Forest Bandit Union in history, and dreams of making the Viridian Forest acknowledged as a sect specializing in outer arts.
-He offered  Number 27 (Baek Su-Ryong) a new home in the Viridian Forest when they escaped.
+He offered  Number 27 (Baek Suryong) a new home in the Viridian Forest when they escaped.

 **Hyonwon Hu:**